chinarosesz/AzureDevOps.DataIngestor/README.md

 # Azure DevOps Data Collector
-Collect Azure DevOps data by calling into Azure DevOps REST API's.
+Collect Azure DevOps data by calling Azure DevOps SDK which calls into their REST API's.
 The following collectors are implemented:
 * Project
 * Repository
 * PullRequest